gpizzutoa/streamlit_chatbot_1/README.md

 This repository contains the source code for a ChatGPT-like clone application built using OpenAI's GPT models and Streamlit for the web interface.

+#### NOTE:
+This chatbot is not uptadeted with the latest openAI platform update from Nov 2023

 ## Getting Started

 ### Prerequisites